 Customs formalities & plant health checks

-International regulations on the import of arms, narcotics and counterfeit goods are, of course, enforced in New Caledonia but specific regulations also apply to the import of various foodstuffs.
+.
+International regulations on the importing of arms, narcotics and counterfeit goods are, of course, enforced in New Caledonia